peter-sarazin/c64-cc65-conio-demo/README.md

 ## Known Issues:

-- Having trouble with the conio textcolor() and bgcolor() functions.
+- Having trouble with the conio textcolor() and bgcolor() functions using cc65 compiler with c64 target.
 They do not seem to like switching colors.
 The last color selected wins.